200 Series: Board of Directors

 205.5 - Board Member Social Media Engagement

 The board sees the value in promoting the excellent work and accomplishments of the district’s students and staff.
 Social media is one of many effective communication tools that the district may utilize.
 Board members have been publicly elected to govern the district and accept a fiduciary responsibility.
 That responsibility means board members agree to always act in the best interest of the district.
-For this reason, the board shall expect that individual communications and social media posts made by board members will reflect the values and decorum expected of elected officials in the school community.
+For this reason, the board shall expect that individual communications and social media posts will reflect the values and decorum expected of elected officials in the school community.

 All board members enjoy rights to freedom of speech under both the US and Iowa constitutions.
 As such, the district will not limit protected speech of any board member.
 Certain categories of speech are not protected and may be subject to regulation.
 Additionally, board members should be aware that protected speech can still subject individuals to legal liability.
 If using social media to discuss district-related matters, board members should be aware that they may be prohibited from blocking individual communications and posters based upon the content of their posts.
 This may constitute viewpoint discrimination, which is when a governmental actor treats speech differently based on the opinion or perspective of the speech or speaker, which is prohibited by the US and Iowa constitutions.